Curbing the Federal Fur Export Program

 The U.S. is a party to the Convention on International Trade in Endangered Species of Wild Flora and Fauna (CITES), the international treaty that outlawed the unregulated ivory trade.
 Under CITES, the Service regulates the export of pelts and other animal parts from wolves, bobcats, and other “furbearers’’ from the U.S. This is achieved through a permit and tagging system in conjunction with states and individual trappers.
 These pelts and parts are used in places like Russia and China for products such as fur coats, which can require 50 bobcat pelts each.
 In 2014 alone, the Service issued “CITES export tags” allowing the export of 59,000 bobcat pelts from the U.S. Recently, the Service also gave the state of Montana permission to tag gray wolf pelts for export.

 So we filed suit, demanding that the Service publicly evaluate the effects of its export program on native wildlife, including the enormous “bycatch” of other, non-target animals typically caught in traps and snares.
-The Service has now released an assessment of the program, but it is woefully deficient, so we will continue our suit to ensure the public can meaningfully understand the scope of the program, and to curb its excesses.
+The Service has released an assessment of the program, but it is woefully deficient.

 Take Action for Wildlife